CoreyCla/Grok-Talk/README.md

 onto if needed.
 Admins will need to download bootstrap and add it to the /wwwroot folder in order to get the full aesthetic of the thread and comment views.
 Also make sure to create a link a database using the Entity Core Framework's connection string.

-Below are some screenshots of the thread and comment pages:
+Below are some screenshots of the tests that passed and thread/comment pages:

 ![alt text](/MessagesFromDB.jpg)
 ![alt text](/ThreadsFromDB.PNG)